srimuthurajesh/Tech-Notes/Computer science/design_patterns.md

 3. Builder -
 4. Object Pool -
 5. Prototype - Just clone or provide copy of object
-6. Singleton - A class of which only a single instance can exist
+6. Singleton - Ensure the class has only one instance(using static variable,method,if decision)

 **Structural design patterns**
 1. Adapter -